-Submit a seat deposit (non-refundable) per the instructions in your admission letter AND submit a $500 housing deposit (refundable until May 15, 2020).
+Submit a seat deposit (non-refundable) per the instructions in your admission letter AND submit a $500 housing deposit (refundable until May 14, 2021 for incoming 1L's and April 20, 2021 for continuing law students).
 Payments can be made via credit card on your UIS/Touch Net account online (see instructions in admission letter to access UIS/Touch Net) or by check or money order made payable to “St. John’s University” and sent to the Law School Admissions Office, 8000 Utopia Parkway, Queens, NY 11439.
 Students may also submit their payment over the phone by calling the Office of Student Financial Services at 718-990-2000.

 Upon receipt of both your seat and on-time housing deposit, you will receive an e-mail from the Office of Residence Life inviting you to the Housing Portal to complete the housing application, housing agreement, and student profile.
-This step must be completed by April 15, 2020.
+Please note: processing of a deposit can take up to 24-48 hours.
+This step must be completed by April 15, 2021.

 Located less than a mile from campus, the DePaul Townhouses is a community of approximately 100 graduate and law students who live in a townhouse setting on Union Turnpike.
 Most law students will be assigned to single bedrooms connected to a common space shared with 2-3 other law students.

 Apartment amenities include:

 To learn more about Law Student Housing please visit the housing selection website.

 Studies show that students who live in University housing outperform their off campus peers academically.
 An easy walk to campus allows you to access the Law School, its library, and faculty with ease.